bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 * _SKUs_ in V2 become _variants_ in V3.
 * _Base variants_ do not correlate with SKUs in V2.
-* If a product has variant options created using the V2 API, you cannot add additional variant options using the V3 API.

 <div class="HubBlock--callout">